 Ultima Weapons should be, and likely will be, an incredibly easy boss to defeat.
-Spend some time levelling your characters up (near the entrance with the Save Sphere so you can refill your HP and MP) and this boss will be a breeze.
+Spend some time leveling your characters up (near the entrance with the Save Sphere so you can refill your HP and MP) and this boss will be a breeze.
 It only has 70,000 HP.

 You can also bribe Ultima Weapon with 1,400,000 gil in order to obtain 99 Pendulums which can be used to add the Master Thief ability to an armor (which causes you to always steal the most rare item).
 Definitely worth it if you can afford the gil.
-If not, I would suggest levelling up in Omega Ruins, selling armor that you receive, using the Pilfer Gil ability and obtaining enough gil to bribe Ultima Weapon.
+If not, I would suggest leveling up in Omega Ruins, selling armor that you receive, using the Pilfer Gil ability and obtaining enough gil to bribe Ultima Weapon.

 Note: This amount is increased to up to 2,000,000 gil in the international and HD Remaster editions.
 Just continue to Bribe 1 gil each time after this if it misses as once you reach the proper threshold amount of gil each Bribe attempt has the same chance of working.

 Take the platform/elevator up to the next level to continue.